vuejs/docs/src/guide/template-syntax.md

 ## Directives

 Directives are special attributes with the `v-` prefix.
-Directive attribute values are expected to be **a single JavaScript expression** (with the exception of `v-for` and `v-on`, which will be discussed later).
+Directive attribute values are expected to be <b>a single JavaScript expression</b> (with the exception of `v-for` and `v-on`, which will be discussed later).
 A directive's job is to reactively apply side effects to the DOM when the value of its expression changes.
 Let's review the example we saw in the introduction:

 ```html
 <p v-if="seen">Now you see me</p>